isabellarmonteiro/Bangladesh/docs/fish/01_fish_activities.md

 ## Main CGIAR Priorities

+Currently, WorldFish outlines the development of Rice-Fish Systems, which allow for intensification of production and diversification of livelihoods, as a priority for Bangladesh.
+The development and dissemination of genetically improved carp species, tilapia and Small-Indigenous species are also at the forefront of the Center's activities.

 ## WorldFish's Presence in Bangladesh
 WorldFish has been actively engaged in Bangladesh since 1989, forging strong partnerships with government entities and playing a pivotal role in policy formulatio.
 Over the years, the center has also established an extensive network of local partners, encompassing private sector institutions, non-governmental organizations, and other local stakeholders operating at different levels.
 WorldFish has placed significant emphasis on enhancing the capacity of these collaborators, thus ensuring the long-term viability and sustainability of CGIAR-promoted initiatives within the country.